oluseunakin/ogpm2/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This app is built with firebase as backend server
+This is a web app built for a church to manage their activities online.
+They can post their pictures, videos and devotions.
+Congregation can book appointment, read the bible.
+The app is built using Next Js framework, Bootstrap and Firebase database